jakopako/goskyr/README.md

 ## Configuration

-Have a look at the configuration file `config.yml` for details about how to configure the crawler for a specific website.
+Have a look at the configuration file `example-config.yml` for details about how to configure the crawler for a specific website.
+The configuration file currently used in production is `config.yml`.

 ## Run the crawler